opencv/opencv/modules/gpu/doc/image_processing.rst

     * If the source matrix is complex and the output is not specified as real, the destination matrix is complex and has the ``dft_size``    size and ``CV_32FC2``    type.
 The destination matrix contains a full result of the DFT (forward or inverse).

     * If the source matrix is complex and the output is specified as real, the function assumes that its input is the result of the forward transform (see the next item).
-The destionation matrix has the ``dft_size`` size and ``CV_32FC1`` type.
+The destination matrix has the ``dft_size`` size and ``CV_32FC1`` type.
 It contains the result of the inverse DFT.

     * If the source matrix is real (its type is ``CV_32FC1`` ), forward DFT is performed.
 The result of the DFT is packed into complex ( ``CV_32FC2`` ) matrix.
 So, the width of the destination matrix is ``dft_size.width / 2 + 1`` .
 But if the source is a single column, the height is reduced instead of the width.